facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 You may have heard us say that we are happy to help clients with issues outside of investing that may have an impact on their financial lives.
 We say things like “Lean on us when you are making a decision with anything with a dollar sign involved.”
 So, we have been including this section as a reminder of all our services and to share ways in which we can help clients outside of investing.

 As always, it is important to share updates on your financial lives with us.
-If you would like to update your plan or just get started, please reach out to us to discuss Your Personal EconomySM.
+If you would like to expand resources available to you or just update us on recent changes, please reach out to us to discuss Your Personal EconomySM.

 Concluding Comments